-Rolls Royce is collaborating with the RAF and the RAF Association to help inspire the next generation of young scientists and engineers.
+Rolls Royce collaborated with the RAF and the RAF Association to help inspire the next generation of young scientists and engineers.
 The StaRRship to Mars project was unveiled at the Royal International Air Tattoo (RIAT) in July 2017 and the website was launched in December.
 A Mars ‘arrival’ is expected in July 2018.

 Dave Gordon, Senior Vice President & Director UK, Defence Aerospace, Rolls Royce says: